Adoption Tiers

 See it in action: Plugin System example

-Section titled “Tier 3: Full Scripting”The complete modding system.
+Section titled “Tier 3: Advanced Scripting”The complete scripting system.
 Your application exposes a rich API with multiple namespaces, fine-grained capabilities, complex types, inline code examples, async operations, and execution limits.

-A tier 3 manifest uses everything the spec offers:
+A tier 3 manifest uses the full scripting surface of the spec:

 - Multiple namespaces organized by domain (